Creating a Career Development Plan: Tips and Strategies

 Answer these three questions to yourself:

-Being upfront about your goals will help you feel more determined to accomplish your goals when they are clearly laid out front of you definitively.
+Being upfront about your goals can help you stay determined to accomplish your goals when they are laid out in front of you in a clear manner.

 Consider these questions:

-When you have created your short-term personal career development plan, create an actionable list of steps needed to reach each objective.
+When you have created your short-term personal career development plan, create a list of actionable steps required to achieve each target.

 Develop an actionable strategy that includes:

-An action plan can outline specific courses, learning resources, coaching sessions or supportive mentors that can assist in the process of professional development.
+An action plan outlines specific courses, learning resources such as coaching sessions or mentors that aid in the process of professional development.

 Implement Your Plan

-Make time for yourself every week.
-Make sure to spend a minimum of hours weekly in focusing on the personal growth goals outlined – this might include attending classes, discussions in your area of work or trying innovative methods at work routinely.
+Spend time on yourself each week.
+Spend a minimum of a couple of hours each week to focusing on the personal growth goals.
+This may involve taking classes or discussions in your area of work, or experimenting with innovative methods at work routinely.

 Benefits of Creating a Career Development Plan |